Louise-X10/ML-Final-Project/README.md

 - Remove retweets and log frequency of retweets
 -	Removing special characters
 -	Extract features: caps, exclamations, hashtag, key words (Adrian), links (“news” in expanded urls), frequency of retweets
--	Compare parse trees of tweets
+-	Compare parse trees of tweets: structural kernel

 ## Model building
--	Training the model
+-	Training the model: clustering model
--	Validation
+-	Validation: label some data and see which cluster they end up in (semi-supervised learning), pick some data from each cluster and trace back to see what they look like
--	Present results: graph of the clusters
+-	Present results (graph of the clusters): use t-SNE to reduce graph dimensionality